ucbugg/learn.ucbugg/ucbugg/chapters/basic-modeling.md

 ![Maya Image](/images/basic-modeling/toilet_029.png)

 You'll notice that it has filled the whole with a 10-sided face.
 Usually we avoid faces with this many sides because smoothing a face like this behaves unpredictably.
-So, let's **turn that face into 4 quads**.
+So, let's **turn that face into 4 quads**.(Quads meaning quadrilaterals.)
 We'll use the Split Polygon tool for this **Edit Mesh &rarr; Split Polygon Tool**:

 ![Maya Image](/images/basic-modeling/toilet_030.png)